-Figure 5 presents the distribution of expected achieved weight differences from the lifters' current best for second and third attempts, comparing the conditions of "no pressure" during the attempt, lifting, or both.
-We take the differences to incorporate individual-level heterogeneity on the best achieved weight.
+Figure 5 presents the distribution of expected achieved weight differences for second and third attempts, comparing the conditions of "no pressure" during the attempt, lifting, or both.

-In the second attempt, all counterfactual settings lead to lower expected outcomes, especially in the "no pressure in both" condition, where the distribution is clearly left-skewed.
-The "no pressure during lifting" case shows a sharper peak near zero, suggesting that many lifters would still choose similar weights without pressure during execution.
+In the second attempt, almost all counterfactual settings lead to lower expected outcomes, especially in the "no pressure in both" condition, where the distribution is clearly left-skewed.
+The "no pressure during lifting" case shows a sharper peak near zero, suggesting that many lifters would still achieve similar weights without pressure during execution.